 I describe some of the critical factors that go into choosing a good match for you on the home page.
 In addition to these things, I’d encourage you to ask about your rights as a client.
 While many therapists do explain these, some do not.

 Furthermore, there are limits to the confidentiality of your sessions with a mental health counselor.
 The forms that your practitioner should go over with you during the first session are called Informed Consent.
 These forms explain these limits and other aspects of the therapy process.
 Your counselor ought to explain these to you in the first session, and if not, you should ask him/her about this.
-More on this here, as well as information about other aspects of informed consent.

 Well, that depends.
 Insurance coverage varies widely from plan to plan, and some counselors (like me) do not accept insurance, preferring to keep the third party out of the relationship between client and counselor.
 There are advantages and disadvantages to insurance, if you’d like further information on my stance, click here.